 Lubricating the shaft can help with combing and minimizing curl knots and tangles.
 This is because it reduces fiber friction and prevents water loss from the shaft.1,25

-These ingredients could either be sourced naturally (e.g. natural oils & butter) or petroleum-derived (mineral oil, petrolatum).
+These ingredients could be sourced naturally (e.g. natural oils & butter) or petroleum-derived (mineral oil, petrolatum).

 Natural oils and butter are preferred due to their origin, sustainability, and multifunctional benefits.
 Regularly using these oils can minimize hair breakage and make hair glossy, shiny, and healthy.39